rwtodd/small_programs/ultima5_sav/README.md

 I also did a version in prolog, just to see what it would be like to do such an imperative type of program in the language.
 It used a custom litprog tool, and I've provided the woven output for posterity.

+Later, I did a scala version, which I then converted to java in order to compare the verbosity.
+It was interesting: as of June 2015 the java code is like 300 chars longer, but the resulting class files are about 6kb smaller for the java version (8kb vs 2kb in .class files).